 2. Fluid Retention and Swelling

 Another problem that can occur is fluid retention which results in swelling.
 This is more likely to occur on your left foot and ankle if you drive an automatic car.
-Fluid retention is more common in women who are pregnant and in people with poor circulation or a heart condition.
+Fluid retention is more common in pregnant women and people with poor circulation or a heart condition.

 3. Ball of Foot Pain